Live hosted endpoint — connect in ~30 seconds

 Can the agent steal my funds?

 Yes.
-The hosted endpoint exposes read tools for balances, portfolio data, token lookup, transaction history, receipts, and contract reads.
+Add the hosted connector URL https://monad-mcp.fly.dev/mcp in Claude or ChatGPT and start asking questions.
+The hosted endpoint exposes read tools — balances, portfolio data, token lookup, prices, transaction history, receipts, and contract reads — with no login.

 Do I need to host anything?